top of page

 • Big data analytics

-1.2 How AI is Transforming Precision Farming
+How AI is Transforming Precision Farming

-a) AI-Enabled Drone and Satellite Monitoring
+AI-Enabled Drone and Satellite Monitoring

-Drones equipped with computer vision can detect:
+Drones that are built with computer vision can detect:

 • Pest infestation